g-cordero/g-cordero.github.io/_pages/publications.md

 layout: publications
 ---

 This is a selective list of my publications.
-Please see my research platforms for a more complete list.
+Please see my research platforms or the CV section for a more complete list.